dkesada/dbnR/README.md

 objective variables in each row.
 Forecasting to some horizon, on the other hand, tries to predict the behaviour in the future M instants given some initial evidence of the variables.

+There is an extensive example of how to use the package in the *markdowns* folder, which covers more advanced concepts of structure learning and inference.

 ## License